 - 1. All students must register with the high school office by filling out an information sheet and receive a parking hang tag.
 Hang tags must be displayed from the rear view mirror in your vehicle. - 2.
 Students must park in designated student parking areas. - 3.
 Students may not loiter in the parking lot before or after school. - 4.
 Speed limit on school grounds is 10 MPH.
 Speeding will not be tolerated. - 5.
 Squealing or smoking tires will not be tolerated. - 6.
 Reckless operation will not be tolerated. - 7.
 Students may not drive themselves or other students off campus without being legally excused from school. - 8.
 Parking a vehicle on school grounds entitles a designee of the principal to search that vehicle. - 9.
 The school has the right to tow a vehicle at the owner's expense if parked illegally. - 10.
-When leaving school, students must stop when the busses start to roll.
+At dismissal, student traffic will be stopped until school busses have left the area.